"What's wrong, pet?"

 "Will, he's never been this violent before or has forced himself on me.
 Never.
 Aggressive, yes,

 but we both wanted to have sex.
-This was him throwing me on the bed, screwing me, biting me
+This was him throwing me on the bed and shoving his fucking

-and then expecting me to want to claim him or whatever he wanted me to do."
+cock into me, biting me and then expecting me to want to claim him or whatever he wanted me

 "Vampire, remember?"
 Willow said, giving Buffy a pointed look.